BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Hatred (Angmar)
 - Sharpshooter

-**ACTIVE/PASSIVE RULES**
+- **Remnants of Arnor** `PASSIVE`

-- **Remnants of Arnor** `PASSIVE` - Friendly Dunedain models treat Aranarth as a banner.
+Friendly Dunedain models treat Aranarth as a banner.
 Additionally, all Dunedain models in the same Army List as Aranarth gain the Arnor Keyword.

 </div>